SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group-permissions.md

 These claims are added to the SharePoint site according to below logic:

-- The e79452da-a8cf-47c5-afbf-83c8704867c2 claim (so the Office 365 Group members) is added as a **visible** claim to the site's members group having as title your site's name
+- The e79452da-a8cf-47c5-afbf-83c8704867c2 claim (so the Office 365 Group members) is added as a **visible** principal to the site's members group having as title your site's name
-- The e79452da-a8cf-47c5-afbf-83c8704867c2_o claim (so the Office 365 Group owners) are added as **hidden** claims to the site's owners group and site collection administrators
+- The e79452da-a8cf-47c5-afbf-83c8704867c2_o claim (so the Office 365 Group owners) is added as **hidden** principal to the site's owners group and site collection administrators

 ## See also